DREAMS-lab/shakebot_perception/README.md

 ## Quickstart
 We have used apriltag_ros package for apriltag detection.
 The inputs for this package are `/camera/imge_rect`and `/camera/camera_info` topics.
 However, the outputs will be `/tf`, `/tag_detections` and `/tag_detections_image` topics.

-one needs to print apriltags which can be found [here](assets/apriltag-imgs)
+One needs to print apriltags which can be found [here](assets/apriltag-imgs).

+In order to detect the apriltags, one needs to enter tag details to [tags.yaml](/config/tags.yaml).

 This package has following 3 launch files